Foods for More Energy

 area where people lose energy without noticing.
 Many snacks are high in sugar

-and low in nutrients which causes rapid drops in energy.
-Choosing nutrient
+and low in nutrients, which causes rapid drops in energy.
+Choosing nutrient-dense snacks like nuts, fruit,s yogu, rt, vegetable sticks, hummus, or smoothies keeps

 your energy stable.
 These snacks also prevent overeating later in the day